Exploring values and development priorities at the individual and local levels

 Research setting and method

-He is active in the Development Studies Association, as Research Student Representative www.devstud.org.uk, and as Membership Secretary for the International Association for Ladakh Studies www.ladakhstudies.org.
+Gareth is a member of the Development Studies Association (DSA), the Human Development and Capabilities Association (HDCA), and the International Association Ladakh Studies (IALS ), serving on their governing councils as student representative to the DSA 2010-2015 and as Treasurer of the IALS 2010-2014 and HDCA 2013-2016.
 For many years, he directed the University Choirs at the Universities of Liverpool and Bath and still enjoys a good sing whenever possible.

-The role of Social capital in the Sectoral System of Innovation, the Case of Vazakkulam Pineapple, Kerala, South India Eldis Research seminar series University of Bradford, 2010 Indhira Gandhi Institute for Development Research, Mumbai 2009
+The role of Social capital in the Sectoral System of Innovation, the Case of Vazakkulam Pineapple, Kerala, South India Eldis Research seminar series University of Bradford, Indhira Gandhi Institute for Development Research, Mumbai.

-Continued (Re)-Feminisation in Indian Manufacturing Industries: Exploitation and Empowerment, for ‘Rethinking culture& development: feminist crossings’, School of Women’s Studies, Jadavpur Uni, 2009
+Continued (Re)-Feminisation in Indian Manufacturing Industries: Exploitation and Empowerment, for ‘Rethinking culture& development: feminist crossings’, School of Women’s Studies, Jadavpur Uni.

-Agglomeration of Knowledge-Intensive Industries in South India – CDS, Kerala, 2009
+Agglomeration of Knowledge-Intensive Industries in South India – CDS, Kerala.

-Youth Participation and Development – U8 Research papers compendium 2009
+Youth Participation and Development – U8 Research papers compendium.

-A comparative study of Development Studies Departments in India and the UK, 3rd International Conference on Public Policy, Indian Institute of Management, Bangalore 2008
+A comparative study of Development Studies Departments in India and the UK, 3rd International Conference on Public Policy, Indian Institute of Management, Bangalore.